18F/handbook/docs/05-engineering/accessibility.md

 ## How we do this

-- We use base themes which implement ADA and WCAG guidelines.
+- We use base themes which strive to meet the W3C's WCAG 2.0 or above.
+This will help satisfy the requirements of the ADA.
 - We implement good SEO structures (which mimic good ADA structures).
 - We implement responsive design strategies that that can present complex data in hierarchical structures, capable of being navigated by audio cues.
 - We believe that users should be able to personalize how content is presented.
 We enable users to change color schemes and text size displays allow them to have a better user experience.